ramonbakker1992/Laravel-snippets/helpers.md

 }

 /**
- * Replaces placeholders from a string with object values *
+ * Replaces placeholders from a string with object or array values using "dot" notation *
  * Example:
  * "The book {title} was written by {author.name}" becomes "The book Harry Potter was written by J.K.
 Rowling"